storj-archived/tardigrade.io/content/terms-of-service/termsOfService.md

 	<br>
 	<li><p>&nbsp;&nbsp;“<b>Storage Materials</b>” means data and other materials stored by User on the Storage Services.</p></li>
 	<br>
-	<li><p>&nbsp;&nbsp;“<b>Documentation</b>” means information that describes the Storage Services, provides instructions or recommendations related to the configuration and/or use of the Storage Services, or otherwise informs Users of the intended use of the Storage Services, including, but not limited to content provided directly to user or  published at <a class="link" target="_blank" href="https://documentation.tardigrade.io">https://documentation.tardigrade.io</a>, <a class="link" target="_blank" href="https://documentation.storj.io">https://documentation.storj.io</a>, or otherwise made available in conjunction with the Storage Services.</p></li>
+	<li><p>&nbsp;&nbsp;“<b>Documentation</b>” means information that describes the Storage Services, provides instructions or recommendations related to the configuration and/or use of the Storage Services, or otherwise informs Users of the intended use of the Storage Services, including, but not limited to content provided directly to user or  published at <a rel="noopener noreferrer" class="link" target="_blank" href="https://documentation.tardigrade.io">https://documentation.tardigrade.io</a>, <a rel="noopener noreferrer" class="link" target="_blank" href="https://documentation.storj.io">https://documentation.storj.io</a>, or otherwise made available in conjunction with the Storage Services.</p></li>
 	<br>
 	<li><p>&nbsp;&nbsp;“<b>Major Release</b>” means a new release of the Software as indicated by a change to the number to the left of the decimal point in the version number, for example, Version 2.1 upgraded to Version 3.0.</p></li>
 	<br>